eclipse-sumo/sumo/docs/web/docs/FAQ.md

   278 thousand years at millisecond time resolution).
 If you need to simulate longer time periods you must [save and reload the simulation state](#how_to_save_a_simulation_state_and_proceed_later_andor_differently)

+### How fast can SUMO run?

+This really depends on how many vehicles you have in your simulation at any given time (and to some extent on how strongly vehicles interact at intersections and how many lanes each vehicle has to chose during lane-changing).
+When running in verbose mode, SUMO will tell you the UPS metric.
+This is vehicle **up**dates **p**er **s**econd.
+A number of x tells you that you could run x vehicles in real-time at a step length of 1 second.
+Running time is inversely proportional to step-length (**--step-length 0.1** computes 10 times as many steps compared to the default of 1s and thus takes 10 times as long).

+Some examples on an average desktop PC:
+- vehicles on a long single lane: 700k UPS
+- vehicles on a long four-lane road: 240k UPS
+- complex grid network: 80k UPS

+In a city simulation of one day running with 80k UPS where a vehicle spends on average 30 minutes driving, 3.8 million vehicles can be simulated in 24h wall-clock time.
+However, the simulation would run slower than real-time whenver there are more than 80k Vehicles in the network at the same time (rush hours and low-traffic times would average out).

 ## Visualisation

 ### SUMO-GUI breaks